top of page

 I had 200+ terms to define, and our devs, engineers and cloud.gov SMEs were busy people.

-To increase the efficiency of my own work flow and save us all some time, I leveraged prompt engineering with GenAI to produce consistent definitions for all terms.
+To increase the efficiency of my own work flow, and to save us all some time, I leveraged prompt engineering with GenAI to produce consistent definitions for all terms.

 Frame 12.png